 - Reptiles, amphibians and occasionally fish and insects.

 The protocols include the following disciplines:

 The diagnostic activities are performed by the students themselves under supervision of a trained veterinary pathologist.
 During this course the students are expected to make and present review/case-studies of selected cases from the diagnostic material.

 The students will daily be present in the necropsy room and based on what dead animals are presented they will perform the necropsies.
 One assigned necropsy case per week will be presented by the student as review/case-study on Thursday morning.
 On Wednesday afternoon the students will attend the resident histology seminars.
-The last day of the course the student will pass an exam based on the necropsy that is available that day.
+On the final day of the course the student will pass an exam based on the necropsy that is available on that day.

 Aim of the course